je-nnyt/tp/docs/UserGuide.md

 Required arguments: `index`

-Arguments: `name`, `budget`, `start` (start day of accommodation), `end` (end day of accommodation)
+Arguments: `name`, `budget`, `start` (check-in day of accommodation), `end` (check-out day of accommodation)

-Note that if you are changing the days of accommodation of a saved accommodation, you should provide both the new start and end days.
+Note: if you are changing the days of accommodation of a saved accommodation, you should provide both the new check-in and check-out days.

 Example of usage: for the 1st accommodation of the current trip, change the accommodation name to "Lotte Hotel" and the days of accommodation to day 3 to 6